 America to Me: This doc examines the US educational system by following 12 young artists, scholars, iconoclasts, and athletes.
 It turns out, students are under a lot of pressure, and tensions run high around racial disparity—even in high school.
 Amazon Prime.

 The Mind, Explained: Emma Stone hosts this series that dive into the psychological underpinnings of dreams, psychedelics, mindfulness, and even anxiety.
 Netflix.

 Speed Cubers: This heartwarming doc follows competitive Rubix Cube solvers in their quest for the world championship.
 Netflix.

 Find Time to De-Stress/ Check in with Mental Health

-Set aside some time for yoga, meditation or forest bathing (personal favorite!).
+Set aside some time for yoga, meditation or forest bathing if you are allowed to wander (personal favorite!).

 Experiment with apps like Headspace for guided meditation.

 Do a mental checklist of the tools in your mental health toolkit that you can employ on your gap year when you’ll face specific challenges.